cbg-ethz/cowwid/README.md

   - _to_drop_: category of mutation to skip from tallymut (e.g.: `subset`),
   - (_variants_not_reported_ and _variants_list_ aren't provided manually anymore as LolliPop can autoguess them correctly)
 - `/pangolin/work-vp-test/var_dates.yaml` -- which variants LolliPop needs to deconvolute for over which period of time.
-  - at each starting date, list the combination of variants that will be deconvoluted for the next period of time, as determined by cojac in the section above.
+  - at each starting date, list the combination of variants that will be deconvoluted for the next period of time, as determined by COJAC in the section above.

 Configuration file `regex.yaml` defines regular expressions that help parse the samples names as per section [Processing raw-reads with V-pipe](#processing-raw-reads-with-v-pipe) above.